axeloz/vagrant-lamp/README.md

 - To sudo in the VM, just run `sudo <command>`.
 The `vagrant` user belongs to the sudoers and you may `sudo` with no password asked
 - The IP address `192.168.99.100` is created by VM
 - The VM is also available on hostname `localhost`
-- In order to access your local websites: http://localhost:8080
+- In order to access your local websites: http://vagrant.vm
+- You may use the wildcard: http://*.vagrant.vm
 - In order to access Mailcatcher: http://localhost:1080
 - In order to access to MariaDB: mysql://vagrant:vagrant@localhost:3307 from the host.
 Use mysql://vagrant:vagrant@localhost:3306 from the VM.
 - In order to access the Mailcatcher's SMTP from the host: smtp://localhost:1025